brianquach/brianquach/README.md

 🧙 My role

-I am an engineering lead.
+I am an Engineering manager.
 Okay, but what do they do?
 I…

 - Represent you and the team to the wider organization
 - Help you achieve your career goals by providing opportunities